The MAI: A Resurrected Ghost of Globalization?

 The ghost of the Multilateral Agreement on Investment (MAI) has risen from the ashes of failed negotiations.
 Should we breathe life back into this controversial agreement, or leave it buried in the past?

-• Corporate Dominance: The MAI could have empowered corporations to sue governments over environmental or labor regulations deemed to impede investment.
-This raised fears of corporations overriding national sovereignty.
+- Corporate Supremacy: The MAI could have invested corporations with the right to sue governments concerning environmental or labor laws they believed were impairing investment.
+Such has brought forth a specter of corporations supplanting national sovereignty.

-• Race to the Bottom: Developing countries, eager for investment, might have been pressured to weaken environmental and social protections to attract corporations.
+- Race to the Bottom: Developing countries, in search of investment, would have been coerced into lowering environmental and social protection in order to attract corporate investment.

 The tide of public opinion turned against the MAI, with massive protests erupting worldwide.
 The negotiations eventually collapsed in 1998.